qaqa9996/ee-pagination-rel-links/README.md

 =======================

 This extension enables you to add next and prev rel links to paginated pages.
-This created HTML link elements with rel="next" and rel="prev" to indicate the relationship between component URLs in a paginated series.
+This creates HTML link elements with rel="next" and rel="prev" to indicate the relationship between component URLs in a paginated series.
 See: http://googlewebmastercentral.blogspot.co.uk/2011/09/pagination-with-relnext-and-relprev.html

 Simply place the following tags within the HTML head area to output the full link tag:
 --------------------------------------------------------------------------------------